mojtaba-motevali/widespread-disease/README.md

 This repository includes a software which allows users enter their current signs that are suffering from and know more about possible illness.

-This software includes a selective forwarding unit server written in Rust and a react application as web client.

 ## Server

 In order to read more about server take a look at [here](server).